-People's Republic of Tyranny: The United Citizen Federation, where civil rights are plenty (unless you want to have kids) but political freedoms are virtually nonexistent, executions are televised, and the media is a fully interactive Propaganda Machine.
+People's Republic of Tyranny: The United Citizen Federation, where civil rights are plenty (unless you want to have kids) but political freedoms are virtually nonexistent, murderers are arrested, tried and executed the same day, and the media is a fully interactive Propaganda Machine.

 In the first movie, one of several methods of punishment used by the instructors in boot camp.
 One trooper is sent running around a distance armory (with a Corporal swatting him with a cane to keep pace) as punishment for failing to address his instructor as "Sir".

 Played With in the second film.
 A group of troopers are cooped up in an abandoned outpost waiting for rescue, and a comely female troopernote who is possessed by a Puppeteer Parasite that she is trying to spread makes a pass at Captain Dax, claiming that she needs to burn off "excess energy."
 So he decides to help her out by having her do a hundred pushups as he walks off.